History of the Jews in Brody: Economic conditions of local Jewry and immigration to America after 1879

-First World War events: burning of Jewish Brody and Russian invasion
+First World War events: burning and Russian invasion

 The key and turning point in the history of Brody was the Russian onslaught and burning of the city at the outbreak of the First World War.
 This drama and scope of the tragedy of these events closely echoes Josephus account of the Fall of Jerusalem, burning of the Last Temple and its siege by Titus legions.
 The havoc that dominated the city at that time was terrific.
 Modern Josephus in case of Brody was Russian Jewish journalist Solomon Ansky (born Shloyme-Zanvl ben Aaron Hacohen Rappoport) who witnessed the Russian invasion of Brody and described it in a great detail.
 Just like Josephus was on the Roman side of the conqueror, so was S. Ansky on the Russian one in case of Brody.
 Ansky's account of burning of Brody reflects the depth of the tragedy that befell Brody Jews with the outbreak of the war: